GoyalSoftech/HashCalc/README.md

 Get the official, signed production build directly from the Google Play Store:

 [<img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" width="220" alt="Get it on Google Play">](https://play.google.com/store/apps/details?id=com.goyalsoftech.hashcalc)

----

-## 🤝 Contributing

-Contributions, bug reports, and feature requests are welcome!
-Feel free to open an issue or submit a pull request to help make HashCalc even better.

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.